 Tabulation of Data and Types of Tabulation

-Tabulation prepares the ground for analysis and interpretation.
-Therefore a suitable method must be decided carefully taking into account the scope and objects of the investigation, because it is very important part of the statistical methods.
+method must be decided carefully taking into account the scope and objects of

-Types of Tabulation
+Types of

-Simple tabulation, gives information regarding one or more independent questions.
-Complex tabulation gives information regarding two mutually dependent questions.
+tabulation, gives information regarding one or more independent questions.

 One-Way Table